 Tree preservation orders can be made for any tree ( with the exemption of hedges, bushes, and shrubs) and woodland.
 Keep in mind that trees in hedges can be put under a TPO but not the hedges themselves.
 TPOs are primarily used in urban and semi-urban settings, and for trees that are considered to have some importance and significance to the local community.

 How does a tree preservation order helps to safeguard trees and woods?

 A TPO is designed to protect trees and wood by restricting the work that can be done on them.
 For any management or removal work to be carried out on a tree protected by a TPO, the local planning authority (local council) must first give you permission to do so.

 Should one fail to request or obtain permission from the council and proceed to carry out this type of work, the council has the right to prosecute them and impose a fine ranging from £2,500 to £20,000.
-If you are in the Kent area it may interest you to see tree surveys Kent.
+If you are in the New Forest area it may interest you to see BS5837 tree survey.

 How can I get a TPO put on a tree?

 If you want to have a TPO placed on a tree or wood, all you need to do is to contact the council and communicate the issue with the tree officer or any person at the council with the same mandate.

 You need to be clear on why you think the tree needs to be put into protection.
 In practice, TPOs are placed on trees or wood that are deemed to have a high ‘amenity’ or ‘nature conservation value.

 The council exercises its discretion with respect to making a TPO.
 They don’t have to put a TPO on a tree or wood as requested but if they do, they have a responsibility to ensure that it is enforced.

 What are the timescales?